Ways to Cut Grocery Costs

 5. Shop during senior hours

-Older adults, typically those age 55-plus, can save on their grocery bills by shopping on senior discount days.
-Available at supermarkets across the country, these special days allow shoppers to get a percentage off their bills.
+Older adults, typically ages 55+, can save on grocery bills by shopping on senior discount days.
+Available at supermarkets nationwide, these special days offer shoppers a percentage discount on their purchases.

-(Discounts at grocery stores often change over time, therefore please first contact your local grocery store in Washington to verify which senior citizen discounts are available.)
+(Discounts at grocery stores often change over time.
+Please first contact your local grocery store in Washington to verify which senior citizen discounts are available.

 Washington, WA Senior Citizen Discount List to Local Restaurants, Retail Stores, and Travel